 Thus began her research which spanned 2 years of interviewing everyday heroes in pursuit of the true meaning of bravery.
 These conversations led to Peterson's discovery of the 12 ingredients of bravery, which are reflected in the brazenly honest guidance of her bestselling self-help memoir, Bare Naked Bravery: How to Be Creatively Courageous.
 By practicing the concepts in her book, readers are able to fully "show up" in the world -- learning to cope with medical conditions, breakups, divorce, depression, and a multitude of other challenges.

 Since recording Covered in Clover, Peterson relocated from the Pacific Northwest to Nashville, TN and has also found a home as a teaching artist and consultant.
 Fortune500 companies, executives, and tech startups seek out her expertise in creative courage, entrepreneurship, and growth strategy.
-Fans who are also small business owners and solopreneurs can find a place to belong online in The School of Bravery, a learning lab for creative visionaries.
-The school was founded by Peterson in 2018 and teaches creative entrepreneurs how to prepare, launch, and recover from their own seasons of bravery.
+Fans and audience members can find a place to belong online in The School of Bravery, a learning lab for life, career, and creativity.
+The school was founded by Peterson in 2018 and teaches students how to prepare, launch, and recover from their own seasons of bravery.

 Emily Ann Peterson is a TEDx speaker and an alumnus of the Rawls College of Business at Texas Tech University.
 She currently holds or has held membership in the Northwest Symphony Orchestra, Seattle Rock Orchestra, the National Academy of Recording Arts and Sciences (The Grammys), and the Suzuki Association of the Americas.
 As a collaborative recording artist, performer, string-arranger, and songwriter she has had the honor of working with Sera Cahoone (Sub Pop), Anaïs Mitchell, Shelby Earl, Shannon Stephens (Asthmatic Kitty), The Portland Cello Project, Rosie Thomas (Sub Pop), David Bazan (Barsuk), Karin Stevens Dance, Barcelona (Universal), and many others.